 - Support for logs beyond QAUDJRN; critical CPF messages from the operating system and logs from Apache web server.

-- When putting software on any production IBM i system, you need to be confident that it will work on a mission-critical production system—companies want a solution that has been programmed by someone with years of experience on the platform.
+- When putting software on any production IBM i system, you need to be confident that it will work on a mission-critical production system—companies want a solution that has been programmed by someone with expertise on the platform.

 - Dedicated support from a technical team with mastery of IBM i issues and implementation support from engineers that understand the platform.

 - A future roadmap that shows continued investment in the product.

 Powertech Exit Point Manager for IBM i provides exit program access control and logging.
 When it is installed, Powertech SIEM Agent for IBM i can also gather and send transactions that are logged by Exit Point Manager.

 Powertech Authority Broker for IBM i helps you keep tabs on privileged users with profile swaps, firecall, and screen captures.
 When used with Powertech SIEM Agent for IBM i, privileged user activity such as invalid swap attempts or when a swap starts or ends, can be gathered and sent to your SIEM solution for real-time monitoring.